 Weeds are frequently cited as the primary pest in organic cropping systems.
 Due to the limited number of effective herbicide controls, prevention is the best strategy.
 When devising a weed management plan, producers should consider the weed density and spectrum of species present and avoid locating crops in fields known to have heavy infestations of weeds.
 Weed populations can be decreased over time with cultural and mechanical practices.
 An excellent discussion of mechanical weed control implements and their use is found in the SARE publication “Steel in the Field” and is available on the SARE website at no cost.

-Small-seeded annuals can be depleted with repeated shal- low tillage, soil inversion, and plant and plastic mulches.
+Small-seeded annuals can be depleted with repeated shallow tillage, soil inversion, and plant and plastic mulches.
 Large-seeded annuals and perennial weeds often require additional methods, such as rotation or solarization.
 Weed species that propagate vegetatively, such as nutsedge, are difficult to control in organic systems.
-Research has dem- onstrated that solarization has been effective in reducing nutsedge populations.
+Research has demonstrated that solarization, cultivation every two weeks, and ensuring fields are planted in cover crops in a timely basis have has been effective in reducing nutsedge populations.
 Cover crops suppress weeds by several different mechanisms (Schonbeck 2015).
-Targeted (drip) irrigation that is direct to the crop minimizes the water and nutrient resources available to the weeds and helps to inhibit germination of some species.
+Targeted (drip) irrigation that is direct to the crop minimizes the water and nutrient resources available to the weeds and helps to inhibit the germination of some species.

 Insect and Nematode Management

-On the organic farm, ecological pest management is virtually site-specific.
-An understanding of insect life cycles is critical to avoid infestation and risk of crop failure.
+Organic farmers employ ecological pest management strategies.
+Because each farm is unique in its location, crop rotation, site history, and surrounding land use characteristics, the combination of practices used (and their effectiveness) tends to be site-specific.
+To avoid infestation and the risk of crop failure, anticipating pests typical for the crop and weather conditions, as well as the life cycle of each pest, is valuable information.
 Each operation will develop a pest management plan that is effective and appropriate to their needs.
 Three key strategies to ecological pest management are (1) select, grow, and rotate a variety of crops that have natural pest resistance or are unattractive to the pest typical of your operation, and provide crops with adequate nutrition to alleviate plant stress and optimize growth; (2) stress the insects by interrupting their life cycles, remove alternate food sources, and confuse them with various visual cues or pheromones; and (3) enhance populations of beneficial insects that attack insect pests by providing them food and habitat (Altieri et al. 2005).

 Diseases caused by fungi and similar organisms are avoided by using the strategies listed above, with some special considerations.
 Because many fungal organisms can remain in the soil for many years, rotation is especially important.
 Rotating with Brassica species that have high concentrations of glucosinolates can be effective in reducing black scurf (Rhizoctonia solani) when incorporated as a green manure prior to potato (Caldwell et al. 2005).
 Crops that are alternate hosts to the disease organism should be avoided, with special attention to removing weedy hosts.
 Avoid crop-to-soil contact by staking or mulching, and manage soil moisture with raised beds and drip irrigation to prevent excess soil water retention.